Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 In Comuna 13, it is not about saving your legs for that 1 minute of an uphill struggle.
 The Escalators are about progress in the form of social equity and accessibility for all citizens.
 They are literally redefining urban mobility.

-The Geography the Aburrá Valley is crazy.
+The Geography of the Aburrá Valley is crazy.
 For you to get to Comuna 13 from El Poblado you’d need to take 2 to 3 separate forms of transport.

 The Escalators have also made it possible for others to visit friends and family that may live in this extremely high region of Medellín.